Commands

 Review $ARGUMENTS and suggest improvements.Arguments

 Use $ARGUMENTS in the command body.
 It gets replaced with whatever you type after the command name.
+The command is treated as accepting args if the body contains $ARGUMENTS or you set argument-hint.

 For example, /project:review main.rs replaces $ARGUMENTS with main.rs.